21 Places in the Bay Area Where Kids Can See Animals - 510 Families

 Monterey Bay Aquarium (Monterey) $$

 The famed Monterey Bay Aquarium is wonderful whether you do it as a day trip or weekend getaway.
-Children will be entertained by sea otters, penguins, sharks.
+Children will be entertained by sea otters, penguins, and sharks.

 Website >